eosio-eps/EEPs/EEPS/eep-7.md

 }
 ```

-This decoded data can then be used to prompt action from an end user in their preferred signature provider.
-The signature provider can then resolve the transaction and complete any required templating, sign the transaction, and optionally trigger a callback and/or broadcast the completed transaction to the blockchain.
+This decoded data can then be used to prompt action from the end user in their preferred signature provider.
+The signature provider can then [resolve the signing request](#Signature-Provider-Workflow), add a [signature for the transaction](#Signing-the-resolved-request), and potentially trigger a [callback](#callback) and/or broadcast the completed transaction to the blockchain.
+See the [EOSIO Client Integration](#EOSIO-Client-Integration) section for a more in-depth explanation.

 ### Data Format